CPanourgias/react-leaflet-googledocs/README.md

-# Getting Started with Create React App
+# react-leaflet-googledocs

+A SPA using react, typescript and leaflet to create an interactive map with a search box, using Google Docs as a backend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has been bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts